chrismlusk/accuraty-templates/README.md

 ```

 This will kick off the Gulp tasks to initialize the project and begin watching for changes to source files.

-## Overview

-Accuraty primarily works with the DNN content management system.
-The files included are designed to be a starter template for this platform.

-To use this template, navigate to the `Portals/_default/Containers` and the `Portals/_default/Skins` folders in your DNN project and create a new folder in each place (use the client abbreviation Accuraty uses elsewhere as the name).
-Copy the contents of this template's `containers/` and `skin/` folders into these newly created directories.

 ## About Accuraty